HolyCorn-Software/system/system-changes.md

-Updated to the latest version of html-hc featuring better UI/UX
+Updated to the latest version of html-hc featuring better documentation